jpb4git/docs/src/docs/overview/aiWARE-in-depth/README.md

 * No hard-coded references to managed services (AWS, Azure, and so on)

 ## Edge Subsystems
-Links (TBD) provide a deeper dive into each subsystem and its implementation.
+Links provide a deeper dive into each subsystem and its implementation.
 * Edge Agent
 * [File System](overview/aiWARE-in-depth/file-system.md)
 * [Controller](overview/aiWARE-in-depth/controller.md)